sebranly/template-ts/README.md

 # Description

+**Deprecated:** This repository is read-only now.
+It is highly dependent on `create-react-app` that is not well-maintained anymore.

 This template project is live at https://sebranly.github.io/template-ts/

 This project allows you to quickly spin up a React + TypeScript based project, hosted on GitHub Pages under the URL: `https://<github username>.github.io/<repo name>`.